-HDFS Graduate Minor Handbook Updated October, 2024
+HDFS Graduate Minor Handbook Updated July, 2025

-Contents
+Table of Contents

-Program Overview 2
+Program Overview .
+2

 Advising

 Requirements for the Minor

-Comprehensive Exam 4
+Comprehensive Exam

-Minor Plan of Study Form 5
+Minor Plan of Study Form

-The following handbook is intended for graduate students in disciplines outside of Human Development and Family Science who are interested in pursuing a Minor in HDFS.
+The following handbook is intended for graduate students in disciplines outside of Human Development and Family Science (HDFS) who are interested in pursuing a Minor in HDFS.